Modern UX principles revolve around minimalism. The less you notice the design, the better UX you have.

 According to his research, a state of flow is a challenge-skill balance.
 By acquiring the challenge that matches your skill and pushes you a little further each time, you can enter a state of flow or optimal experience.

-As a designer, you can use the flow to direct the UI design.
+As a designer, you can use the flow to direct the UI design, so-called behavioral design.
 The software interface should create conditions that are favorable for the user to enter the state of flow.

 As a result, they will be able to use the software for their specific needs, not thinking about its interface.